Predicting quantum learnability from landscape fluctuation: Introduction

 However, this hybrid quantum-classical paradigm still faces great challenges because of its trainability and the tradeoff with expressibility.
-The most studied trainability issue is the so-called barren plateau phenomenon~\cite{McClean2018, Cerezo2021, Uvarov2021a, Pesah2021, Arrasmith2021, Holmes2021, Larocca2022, Liu2024, Zhang2024a, Cerezo2023, Larocca2024, Zhang2024}, which means that the cost gradient vanishes exponentially with the system size for deep PQCs under certain conditions.
+The most studied trainability issue is the so-called barren plateau phenomenon~\cite{McClean2018, Cerezo2021, Uvarov2021a, Pesah2021, Arrasmith2021, Holmes2021, Larocca2022, Liu2024, Zhang2024a, Cerezo2023, Larocca2024, Zhang2024, Liu2023a_z, Ragone2024}, which means that the cost gradient vanishes exponentially with the system size for deep QNNs under certain conditions.
 Another notorious issue is the bad local minimum problem~\cite{Anschuetz2022, Bittel2021, Zhang2023}, which exists extensively in shallow circuits like quantum convolutional neural networks~\cite{Cong2019} and brickwall circuits of moderate constant depth.
-These trainability issues impose severe constraints on the expressive power of trainable PQCs.
-On the other hand, if the expressive power is too weak to contain the target, the training will also fail.
-The learnability, defined by the overall capability of a PQC to learn a given target and quantified by the converged error to the ground truth, is adequate only when expressibility and trainability are both good enough to contain the target and navigate smoothly toward it respectively.
-To resolve this dilemma, one of the most promising directions is to leverage prior information to devise specific PQCs tailored for specific problems.
-For example, based on the entanglement area law in certain locally interacting systems, one can utilize finite local-depth circuits (FLDC) to avoid barren plateaus~\cite{Zhang2024}.
-As another example, one can construct PQCs using special gates inspired by the given problem instead of universal parametrized gates, e.g., Hamiltonian variational ansatzes (HVA)~\cite{Wiersema2020, Larocca2023} like in the quantum approximate optimizing algorithm (QAOA)~\cite{Farhi2014, Zhou2020}.
-To devise problem-specific PQCs systematically necessitates a method to diagnose which PQCs are suitable for which problems, i.e., to assess the learnability of a PQC regarding a given target.
-The direct way is to run an actual training procedure and see the error, but this is inefficient and depends on the details of classical optimizers, and sometimes it is hard to get the exact ground truth for benchmarks.
-This motivates us to seek a general and efficient metric to assess learnability.
+These issues impose severe constraints on the expressive power of trainable QNNs.
+On the other hand, the learning will also fail if the expressive power is too weak to contain the learning target.
+The learnability, defined by the overall capability of a QNN to learn a given target and quantified by the final error to the ground truth, is adequate only when both expressibility and trainability are good enough to contain the target and navigate smoothly toward it.
+Resolving this conflict necessitates devising problem-specific QNNs.
+For example, for states with entanglement area law, finite local-depth circuits can be used to avoid barren plateaus~\cite{Zhang2024}.
+One can also use special gates instead of universal gates to construct ansatzes, e.g., Hamiltonian variational ansatzes (HVA)~\cite{Wiersema2020, Larocca2023}.
+Devising problem-specific QNNs systematically urgently needs a method to diagnose which QNNs are good at learning which targets, i.e., to predict the learnability of a QNN regarding a given target.
+The direct way is to run an actual training procedure and see the error, but this is inefficient and depends on the details of classical optimizers, and in practice it can be hard to get the exact ground truth for benchmarks.
+This motivates us to seek a general and efficient metric to predict learnability.